martylanger/lets-client/README.md

 ## Unsolved Problems

-- I must rejigger my interface for viewing an election so that all the links work as expected and the information is current with any updates or deletions made.
+- (SOLVED) I must rejigger my interface for viewing an election so that all the links work as expected and the information is current with any updates or deletions made.
 - Most of my features, including many of the basic features, still need to be implemented.
-  - Most importantly, I need to implement the voting capability and write the logics for determining winners of elections.
+  - (SOLVED) Most importantly, I need to implement the voting capability and write the logics for determining winners of elections.
 - I'd like to restyle the app entirely.

 ## Screenshot